-- generic pharmaceuticals, where our programs have resulted in our developing and introducing a wide range of pharmaceutical products (including tablets, sachets, capsules, suspensions, solutions, syrups, sprays, foams, creams, ointments and gels) that are equivalent to numerous brand-name products whose patents and FDA exclusivity periods have expired; - · proprietary pharmaceuticals and delivery systems; and - · organic and steroid chemistry, where our programs have enabled us to synthesize the active ingredients used in many of our products.
+- generic pharmaceuticals, where our programs have resulted in our developing and introducing a wide range of pharmaceutical products (including tablets, sachets, capsules, suspensions, solutions, syrups, sprays, foams, creams, ointments and gels) that are equivalent to numerous brand-name products whose patents and FDA exclusivity periods have expired; - proprietary pharmaceuticals; and - · organic and steroid chemistry, where our programs have enabled us to synthesize the active ingredients used in many of our products.

-For the years ended March 31, 2015, 2014 and 2013, we spent \$65.5 million, \$55.4 million and \$46.5 million on research and development activities.
-Taro's Management estimates that research and development expenses were allocated 75% to generic pharmaceuticals, 15% to proprietary pharmaceuticals and delivery systems and 10% to organic and steroid chemistry, for the fiscal year ended March 31, 2015.
+For the years ended March 31, 2016, 2015 and 2014, we spent \$71.2 million, \$65.5 million and \$55.4 million on research and development activities.
+Taro's management estimates that research and development expenses were allocated 65% to generic pharmaceuticals, 25% to proprietary pharmaceuticals and delivery systems and 10% to organic and steroid chemistry for the fiscal year ended March 31, 2016.